 Start dates & application deadlines

-- A Statement of Purpose (essay) submitted online as part of the application submission process.
+- A Statement of Purpose (essay)

-- At least three Recommendation Forms from persons familiar with your academic and/or professional qualifications.
+- At least three Recommendation Forms

 - Unofficial transcripts of all academic work attempted beyond high (secondary) school can be used for admission review.
 An official (officially certified) final transcript must be submitted if an applicant is offered admission.
 International transcripts provided in a language other than English should be uploaded, but a translated version should be uploaded as well

-- Official agency reports of satisfactory Test Scores (GRE/GMAT/MAT) no older than five years from date of application.
+- Official agency reports of satisfactory Test Scores (GRE/GMAT/MAT) no older than five years from date of application

 Studyportals Tip: Students can search online for independent or external scholarships that can help fund their studies.
 Check the scholarships to see whether you are eligible to apply.
 Many scholarships are either merit-based or needs-based.

 Apply and win up to €10000 to cover your tuition fees.